software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/02-project-initialization.md

 ### Creating and using a new modules

-Suppose we wanted to create a module called `mod1` inside the `src` crate and use it in tests.
+Suppose we wanted to create a module called `mod1` inside the `hello_starknet` package and use it in tests.
 We want this module to only have one file `functions.cairo` containing one function defined like:

 ```cairo